Pacific Crest Trail Thru-Hiking Guide & Blog 2025

 Sharing is caring!

-Hiking the Pacific Crest Trail ranks as the single best experience I have had in my life.
-The 2660-mile / 4286km trail that runs from the Mexico Border to Canada.
+Hiking the Pacific Crest Trail ranks as the single best experience I have had.
+The 2660m / 4286km trail runs from the Mexico Border to Canada.

-If you are Thru-Hiking the Pacific Crest Trail 2024 and beyond this guide should help with the information needed to complete the hike.
+If you are Thru-Hiking the Pacific Crest Trail 2025 and beyond this guide should help with the information needed to complete the hike.
+It will include everything you need to learn about the PCT and at the end I have included links to my daily hiking journal which will give you an idea of what it is really like thru-hiking the PCT.

 Do you need a permit to Thru Hike the PCT?

 Yes, you need a permit to Thru Hike the Pacific Crest Trail.
-Permits for PCT 2021 are little more difficult than usual due to global events.
+Permits for PCT 2025 are not always easy to get but click on the links below and follow the process.

 Here is the list of permits needed to hike on the PCT: